makersacademy/chitter-challenge/README.md

 Technical Approach:
 -----

+My first steps were to build out and diagram the various tables that would be required, how they would interact and the methods and objects that I would additionally need to build to meet the user stories.

+I started with the following -

+Class Chitter
+Initialise
+Peeps = [peep.new, user.new]

+Methods -
+sign_up
+post_message
+reverse_order
+message_time

+User -
+Initialize
+@ID
+@Email
+@password

+Peep
+@ID
+@Message
+@Time

 In this unit, you integrated a database into Bookmark Manager using the `PG` gem and `SQL` queries.
 You can continue to use this approach when building Chitter Challenge.

 If you'd like more technical challenge now, try using an [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) as the database interface.